 Day 1: Ancient Athens (Acropolis, Agora, Plaka) Day 2: Neighborhoods and culture (markets, museums, rooftops) Day 3: Day trip or deeper local exploration

+My biggest tip?
 Don’t over-schedule.
-Leave room for getting lost, long lunches, and unexpected discoveries.
+Leave room for getting lost, for a two-hour lunch that turns into three, for the random street musician who makes you stop and listen.
 That’s how you experience Athens, not just see it.

 Need more detail?
 Check out our guides to the best Acropolis tours, where to eat, and rooftop restaurants.